Science Committee Programme Awards

 1. Please ensure you read the following documents:

-2. Applicants must contact the office to discuss their eligibility and suitability of their research proposal in advance of submitting an application (contact information below)
+2. You must contact the office to discuss your eligibility and suitability of your research proposal

 You must contact a funding manager for this scheme to discuss you proposal before starting your application.